Jcc329/Jessica_DATA606/README.md

 What will be your unit of analysis (for example, patient, organization, or country)?
 Roughly how many units (observations) do you expect to analyze?
 What variables/measures do you plan to use in your analysis (variables should be tied to the questions in #3)? </i><br>

 The data I would like to focus on comes from the game distributor Steam.
 There are several methods for accessing data from steam, using both Steam’s native API (https://partner.steamgames.com/doc/webapi_overview) or other APIs built to access steam data more easily (SteamSpy for example).
+Additionally, I plan to use steamapis.com to get market data on game sales (units/games sold at what price).
 I plan to experiment a bit to identify which method provides access to the most robust data (more games) as well as the features I’m interested in, and combining across datasets. <br>

 Features of interest include:

 -	Metacritic rating of the game (target)
+-	Review Score
 -	Name
 -	App ID
 -	Detailed description